 Here at Piehole.TV we love making animated videos for charities.
 Not only is it a chance to make a video that can help improve lives, it’s usually also a chance to do great creative work.
 You see, charities are unburdened by those unnecessary product features that are so tempting to include in a corporate video.

-Here below are three videos that we created, each with different styles.
+Here below are a few videos that we created, each with different styles.

 1) 2D Motion Design